mexx/FeatureSwitcher/README.markdown

 	Feature<Sample>.IsEnabled

-By default if no control feature behaviour is provided all features are disabled.
-To provided an behaviour simply assign it to ControlFeatures.Behaviour.
+By default if no control feature behavior is provided all features are disabled.
+To provide a behavior simply assign it to ControlFeatures.Behavior.

-	ControlFeatures.Behaviour = new AllFeaturesEnabledBehaviour();
+	ControlFeatures.Behavior = Use.AllFeatures.Enabled;